AlisonDoucette/Coursera-Getting-Cleaning-Data/README.md

 Note: This was interpreted as binding together the training and test datasets(each with a different set of subjects)

 Extracts only the measurements on the mean and standard deviation for each measurement.
-Note: This was interpreted as extracting only the columns in the dataset that referenced "mean" or "std"
+Note: This was interpreted as extracting only the columns in the dataset that referenced "mean" or "std".

 Uses descriptive activity names to name the activities in the data set
 Note: This was interpreted as providing names rather than number for activities (ex: Walking not "1")